sysdiglabs/integrations-charts/charts/elasticsearch-exporter/README.md

 NOTE: You can use either http or https in the URL.

 # Usage

+- NamespaceName is the namespace where the elastic search is running
+- WorkloadName is the workload name of the elasticsearch, usually the name of the statefulset
+- WorkloadType is the workload type, can be: statefulset, deployment or daemonset

+These variables are used to scope where the elastic search is running

 ## ElasticSearch without custom certificates
 ```
 helm install -n sysdig-agent my-release ./charts/elasticsearch-exporter/ \